 As you think about your brand’s voice online, ask yourself:

-- What human qualities should we exemplify or exclude?
+• What human qualities should we exemplify or exclude?
 Be picky

-- How do we extend our brand’s principles socially?
+• How do we extend our brand’s principles socially?
 What human qualities do we want to exude regularly?

-- How can we integrate the brand voice and style in our social media conversations?
+• How can we integrate the brand voice and style in our social media conversations?
 Don’t lose yourself.

-- Should our tone be casual, formal, or adaptive as necessary?
+• Should our tone be casual, formal, or adaptive as necessary?

-- Should we be stringent on grammar or play it cool?
+• Should we be stringent on grammar or play it cool?

 Once these questions have been fleshed out, your personality will come to life, then your brand will have a clear voice that’s properly aligned with your organization.

-When faced with a choice, be clear, not clever.
-Click To TweetA clear voice creates a better experience for your customers that will reflect positively upon your organization.
+A clear voice creates a better customer experience that will reflect positively upon your organization.

 #2.
-Be Consistent
+Be consistent

-Simply because you publish according to character limits, file types and fickle formats on social media does not guarantee your tactics present a compelling brand voice.
+Simply because you publish according to character limits, file types, and fickle formats on social media does not guarantee your tactics present a compelling brand voice.

 #3.
-Be Self-Reflective
+Be self-reflective

 Be true to yourself.
 Stay present.
 And think fast on your feet.